The Great Return: A Guide For Getting Employees Back To The Office

 And they're not wrong.

 However, now more than ever, employees are looking for flexibility, freedom and security in their work and work environment.
-The prospect of returning to the office has also conjured up mixed emotions - from relief and enthusiasm to fear and uncertainty.

 Many people are resisting the call back to their cubicles because they're worried, don't see the value of a return, view the office as a 'hassle' or believe themselves to be more productive from home.
-On the other hand, those looking forward to returning may be faced with empty offices and fewer amenities and are therefore not getting the same value out of the workplace.
+Another big factor is the rising cost of living, with the cost of commuting or renegotiating childcare cited as some of the main reasons for the reluctance.

 Tips to entice staff back to the office